The Scarecrow is a 2009 crime novel written by Michael Connelly.

-- Continuity Nod: As appropriate to Connelly's Loads and Loads of Characters universe.
+- Continuity Nod: As appropriate to Connelly's heavily populated universe.
 Rachel Walling makes reference to her romance with Harry Bosch.
 Jack recalls writing stories about a lawyer who ran a practice from his limo, that being Mickey Haller from The Lincoln Lawyer.
 When discussing the body in the trunk Rachel mentions the murder behind the Hollywood Bowl that was the plot of Trunk Music.
 Jack remembers Rachel's involvement in the Echo Park shootout that was the climax to Echo Park.
 The stripper murdered in Las Vegas worked at the fictional Cleopatra casino, which was the casino that was robbed in Void Moon.
 Jack remembers how Michael Warren, now his coworker at the Times, once dealt with him unethically; that happened in The Poet.

 - Covert Pervert: After Carver hacks into Angela's computer, he discovers that she likes to visit a dominatrix bondage website.
 It's not played for humor like this trope often is, as Carver is a deranged Serial Killer.

 - Disney Villain Death: How Freddy Stone, Carver's murder partner, meets his end after a fight with Jack.

 - Downer Beginning: The first chapter from Jack's POV finds him having failed to write a novel, having been married and divorced, and just laid off from his job.

 - Establishing Character Moment: Carver is shown right off the bat not just alerting the authorities to a hacker, but stealing all the hacker's money and framing him for child porn.